UniFi Dream Machine Pro vs Dream Machine Pro Max: What Changes and Is It Worth $220 More?

 Surveillance Storage Planning

 With two 8TB drives in RAID 1, the Pro Max provides 8TB of usable capacity with full redundancy.
 The standard Pro requires a separate NVR or accepts the risk of a single-drive failure.
-For businesses where surveillance footage serves as evidence or critical operational data, RAID protection provides measurable risk reduction.
+For businesses where surveillance footage serves as evidence or critical operational data, RAID protection adds a meaningful layer of reliability.

 Built-in Detection Recording